 It is an ancient university tradition, including Acadia's, to regard spiritual matters as important to the daily university and personal routine.
 It is a healthy spiritual habit to pray everyday.

 The chapel serves the Acadia University community.
 Since it is understandable that students, faculty, staff and alumni who are a part of this community might like to be married in the university chapel, we are glad to accommodate their wish as best as possible around the other normal activities which take place there.
 Only those with this association with the University are permitted to be married in the chapel.
-Please download our pdf file (in the left hand column of this page) on planning a wedding in the chapel.

 The Chaplain is the usual person who officiates at chapel services.
 However, some couples may have family or personal friends who are clergy and it is natural that they would want them to participate.
 They are certainly welcome to assist the Chaplain in the service, or the Chaplain may be glad to invite them to take the whole service (in place of the Chaplain).